-- a) How is landscape divided into categories, and how are categories named?
+The following over-arching research questions apply to landscape categorisation: How is landscape divided into categories, and how are categories named?
 Are there cross-linguistic differences in how landscape is divided into such categories?
-Which are the main determinants of landscape categorization: physical environment, subsistence mode, other cultural factors?
-The answers should first and foremost determine the basic semantic properties of landscape terms; however, issues relating to their structural properties are also relevant insofar as these are helpful in analyzing semantic properties. - b) How do we formally identify place names in the research language (i.e. according to structural criteria)?
-What places are place names employed to refer to (e.g. human settlements, landscape sites)?
+Do referents of landscape terms have well-defined boundaries or not?
+Which are the main determinants of landscape categorisation: physical environment, subsistence mode, other cultural factors?
+The answers to the questionnaire should first and foremost determine the basic semantic properties of landscape terms; however, issues relating to their structural properties are also relevant insofar as these are helpful in analysing semantic properties.

+The following overarching questions apply to place names: How do we formally identify place names in the research language (i.e., according to structural criteria)?
+What places are place names employed to refer to (e.g., human settlements, landscape sites)?
 How are places semantically construed for this purpose?
-The answers should determine the basic formal and semantic properties of place names and thus lay the ground work for further research on discourse about places. - c) Which is the referential relation between landscape terms and place names?
-This relation needs to be investigated since it may not be simple.
+The answers to the questionnaire should determine the basic formal and semantic properties of place names and thus lay the ground work for further research on discourse about places.

+Finally, the relation between place names and landscape terms needs to be investigated since this relation may not be simple.
 For example, there is evidence that in some languages the referents of place names are entirely different from those of landscape terms.

-Task and analysis
+Task

-The task is to be regarded as a guide to elicitation.
-The idea is to make sure you have a comprehensive answer to each of the points below.
-The guide does not detail a general methodology for obtaining answers.
+The task is to be regarded as a checklist or elicitation guide.
+The idea is to make sure you have a comprehensive answer to each of the questions in the questionnaire.
+The questionnaire does not detail a general methodology for obtaining answers.
 You are likely to have answers to several of the questions in your existing database.
 For further probing, classical elicitation/interviewing (in situ or from photos) is recommended (three consultants).
-Further suggestions as to elicitation techniques (e.g. director-matcher tasks) are given in the guide.
+Further suggestions as to elicitation techniques (e.g., director-matcher tasks) are given in the questionnaire.
 If you elicit answers, you may directly transcribe the response, but recording of elicitation on video is preferable.
-If you are unable to run the whole task, detailed information on any subset of questions would still be of great interest.
+If you are unable to run the whole questionnaire, detailed information on any subset of questions would still be of great interest.